yin-zhang/flattened-cnn/README.md

 To improve the efficiency of LateralConvolution, we added a new module LateralMaskedConvolution that accepts a mask matrix (of size nInputPlane * nOutputPlane).
 All weights are first multiplied by the mask matrix in an element-wise fashion before applied to the input.
+By making the mask matrix highly sparse, one can improve the efficiency of the resulting layer in a feed-forward neural network.

 ### Install